Kushhu/BitBlocks/projects/bitblocks/README.md

 ### `bitForms` Module
 > - Extensive form library helps to improve effieciency on reddudent code.
 > - Inculdes niche input validations with capablities.
+> - Utility services methods for conditions.

+### `bitTable` Module
+> - A versatile composition of templates and native elements for all purposes.
+> - Creativity is key which leads diffrent types of table fusions.